Astronomy in Northland

 First we start with a hunt for meteorites resulting from the November 2022 northland fireball.
 After analysing eye witness reports and CCTV footage the international research teams have determined the most likely strewn field (landing site) is west of Dargaville.

-We are keen for as many people as possible to register for the official search on Saturday February 11, and if successful this will be only the 10th meteorite recovered in New Zealand.
+We are keen for as many people as possible to register for the official search on Saturday February 25th (postponed from earlier due to weather), and if successful this will be only the 10th meteorite recovered in New Zealand.
 This will be an organised search of the roads, paddocks and hillsides in the predicted strewn field (landing sites).

 No prior experience required, come join the community on the hunt for meteorites that help us understand the formation of our solar system and much more.